+65 6659 8878Same-Day Quote

 Singapore's Climate and Its Specific Effect on Sensor Drift

-It's worth being explicit about why Singapore's climate specifically accelerates the maintenance considerations covered in this guide.
-Year-round high ambient humidity, frequently exceeding 70%, creates sustained stress on sensor materials and electronic components in a way that a more temperate, lower-humidity climate would not.
-The routine movement of loggers between cold storage environments and Singapore's hot, humid ambient air — during retrieval for data download, for instance — creates a thermal and moisture cycling pattern more severe than in climates with a smaller temperature differential between storage and ambient conditions.
-And direct equatorial sun exposure, if a logger or its cable is left in a position exposed to it even briefly during transport or handling, can push component temperatures well beyond rated limits faster than in higher-latitude climates.
-None of this makes Comark loggers unsuitable for Singapore — they're built for demanding field conditions — but it does support erring toward the shorter end of any calibration interval range, and taking the storage, condensation, and handling precautions in this guide seriously rather than as optional extras.
+Singapore's climate specifically accelerates the maintenance considerations in this guide.
+Year-round high ambient humidity, frequently exceeding 70%, creates sustained stress on sensor materials and electronic components that a more temperate climate would not.
+The routine movement of loggers between cold storage and Singapore's hot, humid ambient air during retrieval for data download creates a thermal and moisture cycling pattern more severe than in climates with a smaller storage-to-ambient temperature differential.
+And direct equatorial sun exposure, if a logger or its cable is left exposed even briefly during transport, can push component temperatures well beyond rated limits faster than in higher-latitude climates.
+None of this makes Comark loggers unsuitable for Singapore, they're built for demanding field conditions, but it supports erring toward the shorter end of any calibration interval, and taking the storage and handling precautions in this guide seriously.

 The Bottom Line

 A Comark data logger is only as trustworthy as its calibration history.
 Sensor drift is invisible in day-to-day data, accelerated by thermal cycling and Singapore's humid environment, and can silently compromise months of monitoring records before detection.
-Annual calibration, careful probe handling, and sensible condensation management are the low-effort practices that keep your monitoring data genuinely defensible.
+Annual calibration, careful probe handling, and sensible condensation management keep your monitoring data genuinely defensible.
 To schedule calibration for your Comark logger fleet, contact our team or learn more about our SAC-SINGLAS calibration service.

 Frequently Asked Questions